 Entries from the Realizing Chambord Studio Journal

-After just two weeks into the Realizing Chambord studio and hours of research, translations from the French, drawing numerous roofs and chimneys, and conversation about Utopia, we are only beginning to see the spark of a light about what we will submit for the 500th anniversary exhibition of the Chateau.
-Mid Review is this Tuesday: we will be moving faster from now on.
+After just two weeks into the Realizing Chambord Studio and hours of research, translations from the French, drawings of numerous roofs and chimneys, and conversations about Utopia, we are only beginning to see the spark of what we will submit for the 500th anniversary exhibition of the Chateau.
+Mid-Review is this Tuesday.
+We will be moving faster from now on.
 No more of the spinning heads and random mouse clicks that Charlie Miller described in the storyboarding of his impressions about Chambord.

-We must now decided between optimism and pessimism, historicism or futurism, environmentalism and formalism, dukkha or sukha, skepticism or cynicism, adding or erasing.
+We must now decide between optimism and pessimism, historicism or futurism, environmentalism or formalism, dukkha or sukha, skepticism or cynicism, adding or erasing.
 We have 440 rooms to deal with, 282 chimneys, 84 stairways (mostly spiral ones), 13000 acres, 127 inhabitants.

-At the end of the day, one thing comes out strongly, it is endless motion: of Chun Zeng’s orbiting Chambord pieces, or of letters from Nicole Vendelin's new alphabet inspired by Geoffroy Tory 16th century Champ Fleury.
+At the end of the day, one thing comes out strongly, it is endless motion: Of Chun Zeng’s orbiting Chambord pieces and of letters from Nicole Vendelin's new alphabet inspired by Geoffroy Tory 16th century Champ Fleury.

 More to come.

 We made great progress last week.
 We now have Argo.
 We thought we had discovered it, but in fact Roland Barthes had already described it as “an object with no other cause than its name, with no other identity than its form.”
 We have Argo’s nauts, explorers like us who glean truths and lessons in the historical building.
 We have time (well, not really) and space.
 And we know that what goes up must come back down (or does it?).
 The team is drawing, composing, and by Tuesday for our next review, we will have all the pieces of puzzle.
 Everything will be a lot easier from then on.

 To better understand the spirit of the Renaissance, the class took a field trip to the Newberry Library.